Cray-HPE/docs-csm/install/switch_pxe_boot_from_onboard_nic_to_pcie.md

 <a name="mellanox"></a>
 ### Mellanox

-This uses the [Mellanox CLI Tools][1] for configuring UEFI PXE from the Linux command line.
+The [Mellanox CLI Tools][1] are required to configure UEFI PXE from the Linux command line.

 On any NCN (using 0.0.10 k8s, or 0.0.8 Ceph; anything built on ncn-0.0.21 or higher), run the following command to begin interacting with Mellanox cards: